ilpropheta/playground-ot4mmv6n/markdowns/exercise4.md

 *Bruce Lee* about his experience with strings in C++.

-(joke inspired by the famous "3 stages of cultivation" of Bruce Lee - coming from Zen philosphy).
+(joke inspired by Bruce Lee's "Three stages of cultivation").

 ## `std::string_view` in a nutshell